adrianjonmiller/ui-state-machine/README.md

 ### State change callback

 The State Change Callback is triggered when ever a state is changed.
-It passed three arguments 'newState', 'oldState', and the 'payload'.
+It passed three arguments object containing {data, payload}, then 'newState', and 'oldState'.

 ```javascript
 const states = {